hszhoushen/FPANet/README.md

 ## Reference
-If you find the paper useful, please cite the following papers:
+If you find the code useful, please cite the following papers:

 ```